neel1996/gitconvex/ui/README.md

 - **Building the css file**

-The project uses `tailwindcss` for styling all the elements, so it is mandatory to build the CSS file which is not included in the git tree.
+The project uses `tailwindcss v2.0.2` for styling all the elements, so it is mandatory to build the CSS file which is not included in the repo.
 Follow the steps to build the css file

 ```